 If you want to use music for spiritual purposes, the most important ingredient should be the feeling of awe that it invokes in you.
-Some people marvel at the beauty of the scared music created by Arvo Part or Jordi Savall.
+Some people marvel at the beauty of the sacred music created by Arvo Part or Jordi Savall.

 Others feel something special while listening to ambient masterpieces of Robert Rich, Michael Stearns, or Steve Roach.
-If you really want to get deep, I would recommend smoking cannabis, putting on your headphones and closing your eyes.
+If you really want to get deep, I would recommend smoking cannabis, putting on your headphones, and closing your eyes.